TijanAyo/TijanAyo/README.md

       "concept": "Kaizen",
       "meaning": "Continuous improvement",
     },
-  "aboutMe":|
+  "aboutMe":
-    Hey there!
+    "Hey there!
 I'm Tijani Ayomide (Tijan), a software engineer with a knack for crafting reliable and user-friendly systems.
     I've dabbled in diverse technologies and honed my skills in crafting clean and efficient code.

-    I thrive in collaborative environments and pride myself on being a dedicated team player with exceptional communication skills .
-Whether it's solving complex problems or brainstorming innovative solutions, I'm committed to achieving collective goals while continuously pushing the boundaries of what's possible .
+    I thrive in collaborative environments and pride myself on being a dedicated team player with exceptional communication skills 💬.
+Whether it's solving complex problems or brainstorming innovative solutions, I'm committed to achieving collective goals while continuously pushing the boundaries of what's possible 🚀.

     If you're passionate about technology and love to collaborate on exciting projects, don't hesitate to reach out!
-I'm always eager to connect with fellow developers and explore new opportunities for growth and innovation .", }
+I'm always eager to connect with fellow developers and explore new opportunities for growth and innovation 🌱.", }
 ```